victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/15-creating-ios-list-screenlets-advanced.markdown

         tableView?.registerNib(nib, forCellReuseIdentifier: BookmarkCellId)
     }

-Note that we use a constant `let BookmarkCellId = "bookmarkCell"` instead of an hardcoded string, as suggested in the [Avoid Hardcoded Strings](/develop/tutorials/-/knowledge_base/7-0/ios-best-practices#avoid-hardcoded-strings) chapter of the [Best Practices](/develop/tutorials/-/knowledge_base/7-0/ios-best-practices).
+Note that we use a constant `let BookmarkCellId = "bookmarkCell"` instead of a hardcoded string, as suggested in the [Avoid Hardcoded Strings](/develop/tutorials/-/knowledge_base/7-0/ios-best-practices#avoid-hardcoded-strings) chapter of the [Best Practices](/develop/tutorials/-/knowledge_base/7-0/ios-best-practices).